yaelhayem/TDSADH18/docs/HospitalForRich.md

 There are no daily rounds at Doctors, because it is the only private, nonprofit hospital in Manhattan that does not have a physician teaching program, or any interns or residents.
 This means that patients are treated by their private attending physicians and surgeons, or by staff physicians who have completed their residency training.

 According to John C. Donaher Jr., hospital's earlier reputation as an elite medical enclave that did not practice ''serious medicine'' no longer holds true.
-Instead, he said, the 263-bed, 14- floor hospital is seeking to become an intregal part of the Upper East Side community, reaching out both to the very old and a growing younger population that he characterized as ''Yuppies.''
+Instead, he said, the 263-bed, 14- floor hospital is seeking to become an intregal part of the Upper East Side community, reaching out both to the very old and a growing younger population that he characterized as ''Yuppies.<sup><a href="#fn2" id="ref2">2</a></sup>''

 The one constant is that Doctors still does not care for many poor patients.
 No Clinics or Ambulances